Community Coregroups

 I outline one way to create such an environment — the Coregroup — below.

-evidence-based approaches discussed in this website would ideally be part of that mix.
+What would be the curriculum of such Coregroups?
+Clearly some of the philosophical, historical, developmental, evidence-based approaches discussed in this website would ideally be part of that mix.
 But does Level 7 (or the “Integral Lifework” framework) need to be included?
 Not necessarily — and an example of an alternative “relationship-building” topic list is provided below.
 But genuine facts — facts that counter neoliberal propaganda and the destructive delusions of market fundamentalism — do require prioritization.
 More importantly, however, the essence of the Coregroup is its reliance on nonviolent communication, open dialogue, and sincere inquisitiveness to arrive at collective insight and mutual support of more sophisticated moral values.
 Coregroups are participatory in nature, rather than dogmatic or pedantic…and that is the key to their success around voluntary efforts to actualize egalitarian principles.
 In combination with the pilot principle, revolutionary integrity, and a multi-pronged approach to activism, the Coregroup can generate effective seeds for collective change within communities, organizations and institutions.

 Why is the Coregroup a basic building block in Level 7 proposals?
 Because in addition to creating a participatory process, Coregroups are about building trust and relationship within a given community.
 The assumption here is that there are two ways of approaching consensus, cooperation and contribution in any civil society: 1) We can create rules and institutions that “inculcate, coordinate and enforce” collective agreements within a more legalistic and transactional quid-pro-quo, or 2) We can rely upon a much older psychosocial phenomenon in human social organization: mutually supportive relationships where investment is more spontaneous, compassion-centric, and interpersonal.
 In other words, rather than being persuaded to operate within the bounds of civic agreement because of a sense of duty, tradition or obligation, the Level 7 citizen is encouraged to contribute because they care about cultivating authentic relationships with their fellow citizens; where their civic engagement is an outgrowth of interpersonal engagement and social belonging.

-Being Well and The S.A.P.
+(Excerpted from Being Well and The S.A.P.
 Hypothesis)

 The basic idea of how these groups work has come from many years of teaching classes, leading discussions, and being involved with support groups of many different types.
 And although the idea is simple, it won’t always come naturally, and may take some practice.
 What makes this approach so different is that it asks participants to follow a specific format, and provides guidelines of how to interact with each other in a group.
 The format and guidelines call upon us to be humble, compassionate and self-controlled in ways that may seem uncomfortable at first, but which really pay off in the long run in extraordinary ways.